varung97/addressbook-level4/docs/UserGuide.md

 _Saves you from having to type in a task multiple times._<br>
 Format: `#repeatevery <number> <time units>`

 > Number specifies how often the task should repeat.
-For example, #repeatevery 3 week would repeat every 3 weeks<br> Time units is one of hours/weeks/months/years
+For example, #repeatevery 3 weeks would repeat every 3 weeks<br> Time units is one of hours/weeks/months/years

 Examples:
   * `#add Lunch with Arthur #at 8pm #repeatevery 2 weeks`
   * `#add 2103T Tutorial #at 4pm #repeatevery 1 weeks`
-  * `#edit 1 #repeatevery 1 months`
+  * `#edit 1 #repeatevery 3 months`

 <br>